s-samarth/comedy-connect/README.md

 # Comedy Connect

-A comprehensive platform for discovering, booking, and managing live comedy shows in Hyderabad.
+A comprehensive, **AI-engineered** platform for discovering, booking, and managing live comedy shows in Hyderabad.
+This project demonstrates how modern software can be built using **AI-assisted Product Management** — from architecture decisions to testing strategies — resulting in an industry-grade, production-ready application.

 > [!NOTE]
 > **Razorpay Integration**: Please note that Razorpay payment integration has not been completed yet and will be added in a future update.
 Current bookings are handled without actual payment processing.